ohler55/wabur/tutorial/lesson-1/README.md

 ## File and Directory Organization

 The files for this lesson are in the `lesson-1/app` directory.
-The directory is laid out as indicated in three subdirectories.
+The directory is laid out as indicated in three sub-directories.

-The `conf` subdirectory is where Runner configuration files are placed.
+The `conf` sub-directory is where Runner configuration files are placed.
 For lesson one the `wabur` Runner is used so that is the only conf file in the directory.

-The `lib` subdirectory is for Ruby code.
+The `lib` sub-directory is for Ruby code.
 It contains a basic Controller that handles all REST calls using the default behavior.

-Content that is served to the clients in response to HTTP page requests are in the `pages` subdirectory.
+Content that is served to the clients in response to HTTP page requests are in the `pages` sub-directory.
 The only two files needed are a simple index file that identifies the element to use for display and a configuration file.
 Details of each are explained in more details later.